slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 > *"No hay prepotencia más ridícula que la que se destila de la creencia de que recopilar talento ajeno es un talento."
 -- Jorge Luis Borges*
-- care about what other people think and you will always be their prisoner. -- lao tzu -->
+- Care about what other people think and you will always be their prisoner. -- lao tzu
+> *"Weak managers believe if an employee becomes irreplaceable, they have become expendable.
+Keeping employees dispensable is more important than keeping skilled talent.
+Their actions aren’t random or stupid."*
+-->

 Everything is hierarchy.
 Only comedians can speak the truth without consequences.
 To see who rules you, is the person you are not allowed to criticise.

-Social cartography: who’s the decision maker, to whom people are speaking and who is speaking.
-To deal with real world you have to deal with some level of bullshit.

 > *"Never outshine the master."
-'Know who you’re dealing with: do not offend the wrong person."
+"Know who you’re dealing with: do not offend the wrong person."
-'Avoid stepping into a great man’s shoes."
+"Avoid stepping into a great man’s shoes."
 -- Robert Greene (1st, 9th and 41st laws of power)*

-> *"Weak managers believe if an employee becomes irreplaceable, they have become expendable.
-Keeping employees dispensable is more important than keeping skilled talent.
-Their actions aren’t random or stupid."*

-> *"Higher the status, more exposure to parasites whose transmission isn’t environmentally mediated."*

 However don’t vow to the gatekeepers.
-Most people are basically afraid of their superiors.
 Someone’s position does not make them important.
 You can replace them as quickly as they can replace you.
 It’s a business relationship.

 > *"No one can make you feel inferior without your consent."
 -- Eleanor Roosevelt*

-> *"The internet doesn’t care about your title"
+> *"The internet doesn’t care about your title."
 -- Naval Ravikant*